BenSokol/build-tools/Makefile-Version-History.md

     -   A post build step should be defined under a rule named '.post_build' in Makefile-Special-Rules.mk
 -   clean will now delete .post_build if it exists
 -   Add LINKFLAGS to allow link specific flags

+### v6.1
+-   Add LIB to allow dynamic libraries to be included